Stephen Moss: Career

-For some of his BBC series, he also authored accompanying books.
+For some of his series, Moss also authored accompanying books.
 He left the BBC in 2011 to work as a freelancer.

 He lectures at Bath Spa University and is a visiting professor at the University of Nottingham.

-In 2009, he was one of the first recipients of the British Trust for Ornithology's Dilys Breese Medal, at a ceremony at the House of Lords.
+In 2009, Moss was one of the first recipients of the British Trust for Ornithology's Dilys Breese Medal, at a ceremony at the House of Lords.

+One of his works, The Accidental Countryside, was included in the 2025 AQA English Language Paper 2 GCSE exam.

+Personal life

-He is married, with five children, and lives in Somerset, having moved there from West London.
+Moss is married, with five children, and lives in Somerset, having moved there from West London.